home-assistant/home-assistant.io/source/_integrations/script.markdown

 <div class='note'>

-Script variables that may be used by templates include those provided from the configuration as Fields, those that are passed as data when started from a service, and the `this` variable whose value is a dictionary of the current script's state.
+Script variables that may be used by templates include the following:
+- those provided from the configuration as fields
+- those that are passed as data when started from a service,
+- the `this` variable the value of which is a dictionary of the current script's state.

 </div>